 Includes Oklahoma corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-Oklahoma Certificate of Incorporation Requirements
+Filing the Oklahoma Certificate of Incorporation

 Your name must include one of the following words: Association, Company, Corporation, Club, Foundation, Fund, Incorporated, Institute, Limited, Society, Syndicate, or Union.
 Or, use one of the following abbreviations: Co., Corp., Inc., or Ltd. Tip: Many corporations opt to keep it simple with “Corp” or “Inc.”

-Yes, this email address will become part of the permanent public record as well.
+This email address will become part of the permanent public record as well.
 The state uses this email to send your Annual Franchise Tax notifications.
 Tip: At Northwest, we allow our clients to list our email address (and avoid an inbox full of spam).

 Want your corporation to continue indefinitely?
 Skip this section.
 If you’d prefer to set a self-destruct timer on your business, enter how many years you want your corporation to exist.
 Tip: Most corporations skip this section.